Anytime you consider making a big life change, there’s at least one issue you’ll always have to contend with – money.

 Having small, manageable expenses and enough cash in the bank to pay for them are key determinants of your ability to make a big change in your life when your income drops — even if that drop is temporary or just a part of the journey to making even more income at some point in the future.

-Joe Danger, CPA is an auditor at a Big Four accounting firm.
+Joe is a CPA is an auditor at a Big Four accounting firm.
 Unfortunately, the long hours and tedious work have made Joe miserable.

 The good news for Joe is that he’s earning a fairly sizable paycheck.
 The bad news is, Joe has some massive ongoing expenses and household bills.
 While Joe doesn’t spend more than he makes, he and his family are living paycheck-to-paycheck.

-Like most Americans, Joe spends way too much of his income on “stuff:”
+Like most Americans, Joe spends way too much of his income at the moment:

-- Super expensive cable television package?
+- Expensive cable television package?
 You got it!

-- Dining out 5 nights per week?
+- Dining out several times per week?
 You bet.

 If there is a way to lock in a high monthly payment for a long stretch of time, Joe has jumped on it.
 Unfortunately, Joe barely knows he’s doing anything wrong.